Botswana’s Moremi Game Reserve

 Xakanaxa Lagoon

-In the heart of the Moremi Game Reserve, where the desert meets the delta, you will find the Xakanaxa Lagoon.
-The varied vegetation creates different habitats that host a multitude of fauna and flora.
-It is an excellent place for birding and wildlife sightings that can include elephant, buffalo, giraffe, hippo, kudu, lechwe, and leopard if you're lucky.
+In the heart of the Moremi Game Reserve, where the desert meets the delta, lies the Xakanaxa Lagoon.
+Varied vegetation creates habitats that host abundant fauna and flora.
+It is excellent for birding and wildlife sightings, including elephant, buffalo, giraffe, hippo, kudu, lechwe, and, with luck, leopard.

 Experiences to Savor in Moremi